csu-hmc/inverted-pendulum-sys-id-paper/README.rst

 Journal
 =======

-Jason would like to submit this to PLoS One.
+Jason would like to submit this to PLoS One or another suitable Open Access Journal.

 Notes on editing the files
 ==========================